Frequently asked questions

 • Handles chemical blends as well as individual chemical ingredients

-• Products can be branded for more detailed information analysis
+• Products can be branded for more detailed enterprise information analysis

 • Provides a "what if" capability for product volumes and ingredients to help with business decisions